ben-everly/web/content/article/infinite-scroll-with-tree-structures-in-livewire.md

 ## Understanding Tree Structures in Relational Databases

-Representing a tree in a relational database is straightforward enough.
-The nodes are represented by rows in a `nodes` table.
-The edges are represented by a (not so) foreign key, `parent_id`, that references the `id` of another row in the same table.
+Representing a tree in a relational database is easy enough.
+In our example, the nodes are represented by rows in a `nodes` table.
+The edges are represented by a (not so) foreign key, `parent_id`, that references another row in the same table.
 You could also represent edges using another table with columns for `parent_node_id` and `child_node_id`, but for our purposes, the former solution is less complex and more efficient.

-One of the main challenges is ordering the nodes correctly so we can paginate the results.
-Specifically, we want to order depth first so we can visually nest the nodes under their parent.
+A bigger challenge is ordering the nodes correctly so we can paginate the results.
 Some databases have support for this process, like Postgres, which offers the `ltree` type, or MongoDb, which natively supports trees.
-If you are starting from scratch, I would start there.
-Unfortunately, in my case, we were using MySQL, which as of version 8 does not have the same support.
+If you are starting from scratch, you might want to start there.
+Unfortunately, in my case, the data already existed in MySQL, which as of version 8 does not have support for trees.
 But instead of migrating to a new database, we decided to work around the limitations.

 Perhaps your first thought, as was mine, might be to sort the nodes, and set an integer column to index the data.
-However, This approach will become a major bottleneck since it will need to re-index all the nodes on every insert, causing slow writes and potentially locking issues.
-A better approach is to index with a string, `path`, which will contain sort indexes for the node and each of its parents, separated by a slash.
-This way, nodes can by indexed relative to their siblings.
-For our feature set, that means a nodes path can be set when it is created and will not need to be updated again.
+However, since we allow nodes to be inserted at any point in the tree, we would have to re-index after every insert.
+This will become a major bottleneck, causing slow writes and potentially locking issues.
+A better approach is to index with a string, which will contain a "path" to the node, So each node will be indexed realative to its siblings, and then we will prefix the path with the indexes of each of its parents.
+Since we aren't reordering, that means a nodes path can be set when it is created and will not need to be updated again.

 But there is still an issue.
 Since the path is a string, integers of different lengths will not sort correctly.
-For example, `/1/2` will sort before `/1/10`, even though it should.
-To work around this, we can use zero-padded integers for each part of the path.
-If each part of the path is a fixed length, then a string comparison will yield the same result as an integer comparison.
+For example, `/1/2/` will sort before `/1/10/`, even though it should.
+To work around this, we can pad each part of the path with zeros so they are the same length, then a string comparison will yield the same result as an integer comparison.
 Of course, if you have enough nodes in a group to overflow the padding, sorting would break down.
-For this example, I will assume that the number of nodes in a group will be less than 10,000.
-If you need more than that, you can increase the padding, but at some point, you will want to consider alternatives.
+For this example, I will assume that the number of nodes in a group will be less than 100,000, and pad so each part so it is 5 digits.

 ## Handling Inserts and Ininite Pagination in Livewire

 Another challenge is handling inserts in the tree structure while maintaining the infinite scroll pagination.
-We want to show new nodes, in the correct order, without having to refresh the entire page.
+We want to show new nodes, in the correct order as the user creates them, without having to refresh the entire page.
 To solve this problem, we will ditch fixed size pages.
 Specifically, we used cursor pagination with start and end cursors for each page.

 When a new node is created, we need to determine where it fits in the existing pages.
 If it is within the range of a page, simply refresh that page.
-If it is between pages, then update a cursor so that the new node is included one one of the existing pages.
+If it is between pages, then we can update a cursor so that the new node is included in one of the existing pages.

 ## Implementing the Solution